Azure-Samples/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

 ---
-services: app-service, key-vault
+products: app-service, key-vault
-platforms: python
+languages: python
 author: lmazuel
 ---
 # Use Key Vault from App Service with Managed Service Identity and Python

 ## SDK Versions
-You will find the following folders: app-service-msi-keyvault-python-v3, which references the version 3.0 SDK and app-service-msi-keyvault-python-v4, which uses the version 4.0 SDK.
+In this sample, you will find the following folders: key-vault-node-quickstart-v3 - references Key Vault SDK v3.0 keyvault-node-quickstart-v4 - references Key Vault SDK v4.0

 ## Background
 For service to service authentication, the approach involved creating an Azure AD application and associated credential, and using that credential to get a token.
 While this approach works well, there are two shortcomings: